 Do I wish I’d gotten an iPad?
 I mean, they’re pretty and if I’m interested in writing something on a tablet, an iPad is going to provide the superior experience but I still can’t justify the expense at this point on a device that doesn’t have expandable memory.
 And since I also have an iPhone that needs to be replaced soon (it’s 3 1/2 years old) I’d rather put my savings into that purchase which is much more needed.
 Plus I doubt an iPad could withstand my toddler’s punishment.
 Man, that would make me paranoid – I don’t think there’s a screen protector in the world that can withstand that little demolition man.

 It’s not easy working with a toddler around but with a little ingenuity and strong legs, there’s nothing a determined Mama can’t do.
 Sure I work a lot standing up these days and in one hour to two hour chunks but I’m getting it done the best I can.
-So Moms let me know in the comments if there’s anything you’ve started doing to squeeze work in when you just can’t around having the little ones present.
+So Moms let me know in the comments if there’s anything you’ve started doing to squeeze work in when you have to work around the little ones.
 Are you using more mobile devices?
 Have you found a special toy that distracts your kids for a long period of time?
 Let me know and I’ll be sure to share.
 Also follow me on Instagram to see all the Mom productivity madness, as I try to stay on track with work and school in 2021.

 You can do all the hard things,